mixslice/async-socket-rn/README.md

 This project now is very specific to our cskin project, if you wish to use it for general purpose, I have tagged a release 0.1 for that.

-The socket reads message data and returns a string; reads file(image) data, then transforms and saves the file locally at /tmp path and returns two paths of the file to JS, one for thumbnail and one for original image.
+The socket reads message data and returns a string with header `msg://`; reads file(image) data, then transforms and saves the file locally at /tmp path and returns two paths of the file to JS, one for thumbnail and one for original image, with header `file://`

 ## Usage